EllisOllier/EllisOllier/README.md

 - 👋 Hi, I’m @EllisOllier
-- 👀 I’m interested in becoming a full stack developer.
+- 👀 I’m interested in becoming a full stack developer
 - 🌱 I'm currently learning NextJS and Expo
-- 👨‍💻 I'm currently studying Software Engineering (BSc Hons).
+- 👨‍💻 I'm currently studying Software Engineering (BSc Hons)
-- 📫 You can reach me on discord @ellis.dev.
+- 📫 You can reach me on discord @ellis.dev

 <!---
 EllisOllier/EllisOllier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.